-As a Registered Training Organisation, we have adopted child-safe policies and practices to help keep students under the age of 18 safe.
+As an RTO, we have adopted child-safe policies and practices to help keep students under the age of 18 safe.
 For more information about creating child-safe organisations or to register for a workshop, go to Office of the Children's Guardian.